slqdk/NoteControl/docs/frontend.md

 For folders: name, full path, contents count, created/updated timestamps.
 Move/Delete buttons available.

+Folders also have an editable **Cover** row that uploads, replaces, or removes the per-folder cover image rendered above the search on the Folder view.
+Buttons: **Upload cover…** (or **Replace…** when one exists) and **Delete cover** (with confirmation).
+When a cover is set, a small thumbnail renders inline in the panel.
+Image-only uploads (PNG, JPEG, GIF, WebP, BMP, SVG); other types are rejected with an inline error.
+The vault root counts as a folder here too — its cover row is available when the root is selected.
+Mobile note properties don't currently surface this row; the cover banner still renders on the folder page on mobile, but managing it is a desktop-only affordance for now.

 The panel toggles via the rail-toggle button in the topbar (or collapses automatically on narrow viewports).